 Take a look at this URL for example:

 This long URL can be transformed into a short link which is much tidier in your Social Media posts.
-A generic URL shortener such as tiny URL or goo.gl will change your link by using an unidentifiable combination of letters and numbers while bringing users to the same destination as the long URL.
+A generic URL shortener, such as Tiny URL, will change your link by using an unidentifiable combination of letters and numbers while bringing users to the same destination as the long URL.

 What is a branded link then?

 Branded Links is a more advanced way to share your content.
 Unlike generic short links branded links, as the name suggests they also incorporate the brand name.
 This allows a company to associate itself with content it shares, build brand awareness and increase the brand recognition.
 Many brands today already use branded links to share and distribute their content.

 New York Times